Dissertation Masters and PhD

 Students will only be admitted to study if an academic staff member can support their proposed research.
 Therefore, please use the departmental website to access information about the various research interests and staff in the department.
-Applicants are not required to but can propose a supervisor in the application enclosed so you should familiarize yourself with staff members research to make this decision.
+Applicants are not required to but can propose a supervisor in the application enclosed so you should familiarise yourself with staff members research to make this decision.
 It is not, however, necessary to contact individual supervisors in advance or to secure the agreement of a proposed supervisor prior to making the application.
 Your preferences will be taken into account by the application review committee.
 Applicants for entry into the Masters by Dissertation programme should possess an Honours degree with excellent marks.
 Applicants for entry into the PhD programme should possess a Masters degree with excellent marks.

 Applicants should submit:

 - A Departmental Application Form

-- A UCT application Form (please read the relevant informatio if you are a foreign applicant)
+- A UCT application Form (please read the relevant information if you are an international applicant)

 - A writing sample: